Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 With flights historically being very expensive here, buses were traditionally the most common way to get around here.

-I myself have taken an 18 hour bus to Iguazu and a 20 hour ride to Bariloche back in 2010.
+I took an 18 hour bus to Iguazu and a 20 hour ride to Bariloche back in 2010.

 Now that flights are more reasonable, I wouldn’t make buses your first choice.
 But don’t write them off completely, either.